WPManageNinja/wpsocialninja-docs/guide/facebook-feed/how-to-customize-facebook-feed-with-wp-social-ninja.md

 _Account to Display_

-Here, we have selected our **WP Social Ninja **Facebook pageto understand better.
+Here, we have selected our **WP Social Ninja** Facebook page to understand better.

 ### Display Cover Photo